Spinal Cord Injury Lawyer in Fort Worth

 How a Spinal Cord Injury Can Forever Change a Person’s Life

 Even after making the best possible recovery, a spinal cord injury may render a person unable to return to work and engage in certain life activities.
 Recovering and living with a spinal cord injury can also be expensive, especially if an injury leaves a person unable to work and earn a living.
-Many people who suffer spinal cord injuries live with the effects of their injury for the rest of their lives.
-Contact a Fort Worth personal injury lawyer at The Wilhite Firm today.
+Many people who suffer spinal cord injuries live with the effects of their injuries for the rest of their lives.
+Contact a Fort Worth personal injury lawyer at The Wilhite Law Firm today.

 Types of Spinal Cord Injuries